MicrosoftDocs/VBA-Docs/api/Publisher.ShapeRange.Apply.md

 ## Remarks

-If you do not first use the **PickUp** method to copy the formatting from another shape, an error occurs.
+If you don't first use the **PickUp** method to copy the formatting from another shape, an error occurs.

 ## Example